 Cancer took Janice by surprise.
 She did her research and consulted with doctors at St. Luke’s, as well as the University of Pennsylvania.
 Ultimately, she put her faith and trust in Dr. Taylor and the team at St. Luke’s.

-The first step in the battle was finding the right care.
+The first step in the battle was finding the right partner in her care.
 After consulting with Dr. Taylor about the pathology report and treatment options, Janice and Martin decided to get a second opinion, which Dr. Taylor encouraged.
 Having lived in Philadelphia most of her life and having a connection at the Hospital of the University of Pennsylvania, Janice decided to consult the oncologists there.

 Finally, after the first three treatments, Dr. Taylor was confident that one final session would do the job.
 After the fourth treatment, he explained that given the risks and benefits of her chemotherapy journey from the beginning until now, the four chemo treatments coupled with three radiations had fulfilled her needs.
 A follow-up CAT scan supported his conclusion that all was clear.
-Now, Janice sees Dr. Taylor every three months for a checkup and blood-work.
+Now, Janice sees Dr. Taylor every few months for a checkup and bloodwork.